Nine years after the term “DevOps” was coined, the following two questions seem still open:

 From the perspective of the industrialization of work labor also in the software industry, the answer to the first question appears very clear to me: DevOps is the third (digital) revolution of software and IT services, where CI/CD was equivalent of the second industrial revolution as elaborated in more detail in this article.
 Chances are high that further transformation can be expected to merge it with the fourth industrial revolution, as stated here: “DevOps will underpin the 4th industrial revolution.”
 That is also why chief digital officers (CDOs) should be in contact with DevOps teams in their organizations.

-Now, I see two important things has happened end of 2016: First, the establishment of DevOps Express, as 14 leading enterprise vendors have recognized the importance of interoperability of their tools for leveraging DevOps stack.
+Now, I see two important things have happened end of 2016: First, the establishment of DevOps Express, as 14 leading enterprise vendors have recognized the importance of interoperability of their tools for leveraging DevOps stack.
 The demand for this—the second important thing—has been (in my opinion) totally confirmed by CA’s infographic going viral, which maps a broad selection of tools around the software development life cycle.
 Adding the lifecycle view has been definitely an improvement beyond an overview of tools as proposed in the Periodic Table from XebiaLabs.
 Still, we are not done.
 Let me explain why.

 The next challenge I see is there is yet no agreement within the community what is—or could be—a reference DevOps toolchain (meta) model or process (meta) model.
 Is it: